-CVOC concentrations have been generally stable as shown on trend plots in the annual LTM reports (HDR, 2017a).
-CVOC concentrations exceeded the MCL in 86 of 146 MI LTM wells in April 2017, mainly for PCE and TCE; the number of wells was the same as the previous event in October 2016 (HDR, 2017c).
-Of the 86 MI LTM wells with concentrations above the MCL, 20 Fluvial Aquifer wells and 1 IAQ well (MW-107B) exceeded an MCL by a factor of 10 (>50 micrograms per liter [μ g/L] for PCE, TCE and CT and >20 μ g/L for vinyl chloride [VC]).
+CVOC concentrations are generally stable as shown on trend plots in the 2018 Annual LTM report (HDR, 2019b).
+CVOC concentrations exceeded the MCL in 96 of 165 MI LTM wells in October 2018, mainly for PCE and TCE.
+Of the 96 MI LTM wells with concentrations above the MCL, 18 Fluvial Aquifer wells and one IAQ well (MW-107B) exceeded an MCL by a factor of 10 (>50 $\mu$ g/L for PCE, TCE and CT and >20 $\mu$ g/L for vinyl chloride [VC]).

-Decreasing or increasing CVOC concentrations are observed in a number of wells in former EBT areas.
-Continued reductive dechlorination is indicated in wells with decreasing PCE or TCE and increasing cis-1,2-Dichloroethene (cDCE) or VC (e.g., MW-100B, PMW21-04 and PMW85-05).
-Lower reductive dechlorination is indicated in wells with the opposite trends, increasing PCE or TCE and decreasing cDCE or VC (e.g., MW-85).
-Areas near wells with relatively quick rebound of CVOC concentrations following EBT or consistently high concentrations of parent compounds (PCE, TCE and CT) may be near past releases and should be considered for additional investigation prior to implementation of additional RA.
-These wells include: PMW21-02, PMW21-03, and PMW21-04 in TTA-1 North; MW-101, PMW101-03B and PMW101-04B in TTA-1 South; and DR2-1, MW-92 and PMW85-05 in TTA-2.
-Additional investigation could include further MIP surveys, soil gas sampling in loess or fluvial deposits and/or additional soil sampling.
+CVOC concentrations in former EBT areas show decreasing effects from carbon source (sodium lactate) injections which ended in 2014.
+The parent CVOCs (PCE and TCE) have rebounded at many wells, even where products of past reductive dechlorination (cDCE and VC) remain.
+Areas near wells with relatively quick rebound of CVOC concentrations following EBT or consistently high concentrations of parent compounds may be near past releases and should be considered for additional investigation prior to implementation of additional RA.
+These wells include: PMW21-02, PMW21-03, and PMW21-04 in TTA-1 North and DR2-1, MW-92 and PMW85-05 in TTA-2.
+Additional investigation could include MIP surveys, soil gas sampling in loess or fluvial deposits and/or additional soil sampling.